Biden hails transportation nominee Buttigieg as ‘new voice’ | Federal News Network

 WILMINGTON, Del.
-(AP) — President-elect Joe Biden introduced his one-time Democratic primary rival Pete Buttigieg as his nominee for transportation secretary Wednesday, saying the 38-year-old can be “a new voice” in the fight against economic inequality, institutional racism and climate change.
+(AP) — President-elect Joe Biden has introduced his one-time Democratic primary rival Pete Buttigieg as his nominee for transportation secretary, saying the 38-year-old can be “a new voice” in the fight against economic inequality, institutional racism and climate change.

 Biden said Buttigieg offers “a new voice with new ideas determined to move past old politics.”